Ladvien/ladvien.github.io/_posts/misc/2016-09-8-c#-refactoring.md

 * [Lumi Uploader Proof of Concept](https://www.youtube.com/watch?v=mLfFbrijakc)

 ![](http://ladvien.github.io/images/pooh.png){:class="ll-image-med-fr"}
 However, when I Started trying to add ESP8266 support--well, things went to the poo-house.
-It seemed of all the problems listed above the only one resolved, by rebuilding, was the adding of Bluetooth LE support.
+It seemed of all the problems listed above the only one resolved was the adding of Bluetooth LE support.

 Also, there were two additional issues which arose: